It’s been a doozy of a week, attempting to unravel from what I was late to realize was not a healthy relationship.

 - Take accountability for yourself (and not avoid it with defense mechanisms).

-- Avoid blaming others for situations in which your actions and choices influenced the outcome.
+- Avoid blaming others for situations in which your actions and choices influence the outcome.

 - Stop assuming responsibility for other people’s choices or feelings.